 Startups, especially early-stage startups, don’t have all the resources they need.
 Therefore, Product Managers are expected to wear many hats to ensure that the product is well-executed.
 You might not have a UX designer and end up designing the wireframes yourself.
 You might not get a tester and might have to train an engineer to test the software.

 Regardless of what the situation is, get ready to prove to them that you can multitask.

 How do you show this skill in your Product Manager case study?
 By thinking about how this company can make money — or in Product Gym terms, by becoming a wartime Product Manager.

 Think about how the product in question will contribute to the company’s short-term and long-term goals.
 Many startups are still in the funding stage, so any work you design should generate revenue with minimal costs.

 Do some market research on your own and think about the clients that this company has to target.
 Think about all the ways you can create a product that the market currently needs and lacks.

 Include wireframes in your case study presentation to show them that you already thought about how the product should look.
 In your documentation and presentation, describe the resources you will need and how you budget this product.

 Are you still lost with Product Manager case studies and need more guidance?
-Make sure you sign up for the Product Gym case study course that shares all the essential frameworks to tackle any kind of case study assignment along with real, solved case study interview questions from top tech companies!
-The very same knowledge has helped 1000+ Product Gym members get job offers across the globe!
+Sign up for the Product Gym case study course.
+We’ll share all the essential frameworks you need to tackle any kind of case study assignment.
+You’ll also gain real, solved case study interview questions from top tech companies.